Zondax/ledger-zcash/docs/APDUSPEC.md

 ### INS_GET_IVK_SAPLING

 Returns a sapling incoming viewing key.
 Forced user confirmation (So P1 needs to be 0x01).
+Also returns the default diversifier (starting from index 0).

 #### Command